-5. Engine Coolant Temperature

-This gauge shows the engine coolant temperature.
+- Indicates the engine speed in revolutions per minute (RPM x 1000). - 2.
+Engine Coolant Temperature - This gauge shows the engine coolant temperature.
 The gauge pointer will likely show higher temperatures when driving in hot weather, up mountain grades, or in heavy stop and go traffic.
 If the red Warning Light turns on while driving, safely bring the vehicle to a stop, and turn off the engine.
 DO NOT operate the vehicle until the cause is corrected.

 Driving with a hot engine cooling system could damage your vehicle.
 If the temperature gauge reads "H" pull over and stop the vehicle.
 Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
-If the pointer remains on the "H" and you hear continuous chimes, turn the engine off immediately and call an authorized dealer for service.
+If the pointer remains on the "H", turn the engine off immediately and call an authorized dealer for service.